Adiabatic Quantum Computing: Stoquastic Adiabatic Quantum Computation

 \subsubsection{Topological slowdown in a dimer model or local Ising ladder}

 Another interesting example of a local spin model that leads StoqAQC astray was given in \cite{Laumann:2012hs}.
-They showed that a translation invariant quasi-1D transverse field Ising model with nearest-neighbor interactions only, the ground state of which is readily found by inspection, results in exponentially long run-times for StoqAQC.
-The model can be understood as either a dimer model on a two-leg ladder of even length $L$, or, using a duality transformation, a two-leg frustrated Ising ladder of the same length in a uniform magnetic field. \beq H_1 = -\sum_{\langle i,j \rangle} J_{ij}\sigma_i^z \sigma_j^z - K\sum_{i\in\text{ upper}} \sigma_i^z + \frac{1}{2}U \sum_{i\in\text{ lower}} \sigma_i^z\ , \eeq where upper and lower refer to the legs of the ladder, $J_{ij}=-K$ for the upper-leg couplings and $J_{ij}=K$ for all other (lower-leg and rungs) couplings.
+They showed that a translation invariant quasi-1D transverse field Ising model with nearest-neighbor interactions only, the ground state of which is readily found by inspection, results in exponentially long run times for StoqAQC.
+The model can be understood as either a dimer model on a two-leg ladder of even length $L$, or, using a duality transformation, a two-leg frustrated Ising ladder of the same length in a uniform magnetic field, the ground states of which map onto the dimer states.
+The frustrated Ising ladder Hamiltonian is: \beq H_1 = -\sum_{\langle i,j \rangle} J_{ij}\sigma_i^z \sigma_j^z - K\sum_{i\in\text{ upper}} \sigma_i^z + \frac{1}{2}U \sum_{i\in\text{ lower}} \sigma_i^z\ , \eeq where upper and lower refer to the legs of the ladder, $J_{ij}=-K$ for the upper-leg couplings and $J_{ij}=K$ for all other (lower-leg and rungs) couplings.

-Adding quantum dynamics via a standard initial Hamiltonian $-\sum_i \sigma_i^x$ prefers the sector with exponentially many ground states, while any degeneracy-lifting interaction favors another containing only $O(1)$ states.
-StoqAQC selects the wrong sector, out of which tunneling becomes exponentially slow as the quantum dynamics is switched off.
+Quantum dynamics is introduced via a standard initial Hamiltonian $-\Gamma(t) \sum_i \sigma_i^x$, where $\Gamma(0)\gg \|H_1\|$ and $\Gamma(t_f)=0$.
+The dimer model exhibits a first order quantum phase transition with an exponentially small gap when $K\gg U$, which is inherited by the frustrated Ising ladder model.
+Namely, the system prefers the sector with exponentially many ground states, while any degeneracy-lifting interaction favors another containing only $O(1)$ states.
+StoqAQC selects the wrong sector, tunneling out of which becomes exponentially slow as $\Gamma$ is reduced.